Ramovha/Churn-Auto-AI/README.md

 # Churn-Auto-AI
-This repo contains material used for a webinar session that talks about how to automate building machine learning model with AutoAI on IBM Cloud:
+This repo contains material used for a webinar session that talks about how to automate building machine learning models with AutoAI on IBM Cloud:
 - Presentation slides
 - Data asset used